20407002036/alx-low_level_programming/0x09-static_libraries/README.md

-This project focuses on the creation of static libraries and how they are implemented in C
+the create_static_lib.sh file craetes a static lib